 - When the network thoroughly learned how to recognize a picture, it can provide a probability for each image it knows.
 The label with the highest probability will become the prediction of the network.

-Reinforcement learning is a subfield of machine learning in which systems are trained by receiving virtual "rewards" or "punishments," essentially learning by trial and error.
-Google's DeepMind has used reinforcement learning to beat a human champion in the Go games.
-Reinforcement learning is also used in video games to improve the gaming experience by providing smarter bot.
+Reinforcement learning is a subfield of machine learning in which systems are trained by receiving virtual “rewards” or “punishments,” essentially learning by trial and error.
+Google’s DeepMind has used reinforcement learning to beat a human champion in the Go games.
+Reinforcement learning is also used in video games to improve the gaming experience by providing smarter bots.

 One of the most famous algorithms are: